History of Art

 |Members of Staff|

 Art History is examined by means of two three-hour examinations at the end of the course.
-They test your analytical skills and subject knowledge by using different question formats: short, medium, and long, extended prose.
+They test your analytical skills and subject knowledge by using different question formats through short answer and essay questions.

 The contents of the two papers are as follows: